lookageek/ansible-role-logstash/README.md

 # Ansible Role: Logstash

-An Ansible Role that installs Logstash on Debian/Ubuntu.
+An Ansible Role that installs Logstash on Debian/Ubuntu with systemd.

 ## Requirements